 I was a little surprised when I bumped into Santa at the Forest Society offices earlier this week.
 I figured a guy with his job would be far too busy wrapping things up at the North Pole to be hanging around the Conservation Center in Concord this close to Christmas Day.

 We have developed an online submission process for executory interest reports.
 This will streamline the process of reporting and ensure both the Forest Society and your organization have access to reports submitted.
-We greatly prefer electronic submissions to paper forms but will continue to accept paper copies in 2016.
+We greatly prefer electronic submissions to paper forms but will continue to accept paper copies.
+(For those who must submit a paper copy of the monitoring report, click here for a PDF of the form.)

 CONCORD – May 22, 2015 -- The N.H.
 Department of Resources and Economic Development - Division of Forests and Lands has acquired a conservation easement on 3,200 acres of working forests owned by Green Acre Woodlands, Inc.